 HGB Member Lolly Gold

 I listen to classical, rock, music from Broadway, New Age and other music while I work in my studio.
 This year’s showcase theme made me think about what the essence of music is.
 As I created ‘Ascent’ I became aware that music can lift our spirits, lift us up out of our chairs to dance, lift away barriers to out deepest feelings, and to lift us to heights beyond imagination.

 2019 HGB Fiber Art Show & Sale Showcase Participants

 Linda Tharp Arnn • Mary Balzer • Darlene Danko • Deborah Davis • Alice Gansfield • Lolly Gold • Cat Hersh • Jane Hill • Jennifer Hill • Maribeth Hite • Philippa Lack • Mary Morse • Donna Pattee • David Van Buskirk

 HGB Fiber Art Show & Sale Juried Showcase

-Each year, during the five day Fiber Art Show & Sale at the Boulder County Fairgrounds, Handweavers Guild of Boulder members show their best work in the juried showcase.
-According to the theme chosen for that year, members of the Guild interpret their reflections in a wide variety of media including weaving, quilting, knitting, crochet, basketry and felting which may be hung on the wall or stand as sculpture on a pedestal.
+Each year, during the five-day HGB Fiber Art Show & Sale at the Boulder County Fairgrounds, Handweavers Guild of Boulder members show their best work in the juried showcase.
+According to the theme chosen for that year, members of the Guild interpret their reflections in a wide variety of media including weaving, quilting, knitting, crochet, basketry and felting which may be hung on the wall or stand as sculpture.